jswhit/twolevelpe/README.md

-Python codes for ensemble data assimilation using a simple two-level primitive equation model on a sphere.
+Python codes for ensemble data assimilation using a simple two-level primitive equation spectral model on a sphere.

 * twolevel.py:  model.